GULibrarySandbox/intro-text-mining-analysis-old/README.md

 An introduction to digital methods and tools in humanities and social sciences (HASS) scholarship focusing on the following in the Digital Humanities workflow:

-- Build: where to locate and how to gather textual data for your corpora or data set
+- **Build**: where to locate and how to gather textual data for your corpora or data set
-- Prepare: explore useful processes and tools to prepare textual data for analysis, including transcription tools to use and data recognition (OCR) to ensure machine readability
+- **Prepare**: explore useful processes and tools to prepare textual data for analysis, including transcription tools to use and data recognition (OCR) to ensure machine readability
-- Analyse: identify different types of analysis used to interrogate content and uncover new insights
+- **Analyse**: identify different types of analysis used to interrogate content and uncover new insights

 Learning Outcomes:
 - Understand the basic workflow of researching with digital text